 While the idea might seem a bit absurd to you, Instagram does have reasons for placing limits like this on their users, and for most people, they actually make sense.
 Today, we are going to talk about some of the latest Instagram restrictions around your engagement that they are using to make sure that everything can run smoothly.

-Let’s take a look at the Instagram like, follow & unfollow limits for 2021.
+Let’s take a look at the Instagram like, follow & unfollow limits.

 Why Are There Restrictions Like This?